MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2022.md

 Window Server 2019 Standard, Datacenter, Server Core with FOD | Y Windows Server 2022 | Y

 ## SQL Server

 >[!NOTE]
 > - For the supported versions of SQL, use the service packs that are currently in support by Microsoft.
 > - For the below supported SQL versions, Standard, Enterprise and Datacenter (64-bit) editions are supported, based on the availability.

 **SQL version** | **Supported**
 --- | ---
 SQL Server 2016 and SPs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016) | Y SQL Server 2017 as detailed [here](/lifecycle/products/?terms=SQL+Server+2017) | Y
 SQL Server 2019 as detailed [here](/lifecycle/products/?terms=SQL+Server+2019) | Y
-SQL Server command line utilities | Install the SQL Server 2016 Command-Line Utilities from the [Microsoft® SQL Server® 2016 Feature Pack](https://www.microsoft.com/download/details.aspx?id=56833 )<br/> or <br/>   Install the SQL Server 2017 Command-Line Utilities from the Microsoft® SQL Server® 2017 Feature Pack.<br/> or <br/> Install the SQL Server 2019 Command-Line Utilities from the Microsoft® SQL Server® 2019 Feature Pack. <br/><br/>Not required for VMM installation..
+SQL Server command line utilities | Install the SQL Server 2016 Command-Line Utilities from the [Microsoft® SQL Server® 2016 Feature Pack](https://www.microsoft.com/download/details.aspx?id=56833 )<br/> or <br/>   Install the SQL Server 2017 Command-Line Utilities from the Microsoft® SQL Server® 2017 Feature Pack.<br/> or <br/> Install the SQL Server 2019 Command-Line Utilities from the Microsoft® SQL Server® 2019 Feature Pack. <br/><br/>Not required for VMM installation.

 ## Virtualization